Grihladin/CCC_CF_2024/README.md

-#🚀 CCC CAMPUS FOUNDERS: DAIMLER TRUCK CHALLENGE
-A smart course recommendation platform to match users with their perfect learning opportunities!

-🌟 Overview
+# Team7 SolutionDemo

-This project is a web application designed to help users find the best courses tailored to their specific problems and learning goals.
-By leveraging state-of-the-art technologies, it simplifies the process of course discovery and empowers users to achieve their educational ambitions.
+This project is a web application designed to help users discover the most relevant courses tailored to their specific problems and learning goals.
+Built using Flask as the web framework, the application integrates advanced document embedding and analysis tools to enhance recommendation quality.

+Key features include:
+	•	Course Recommendations: Utilizes the “mxbai-embed-large:latest” embedding tool to process and match user queries with suitable course content.
+	•	Result Analysis and Summarization: Employs the LLaMA 3.1 model to analyze and provide concise summaries of recommended courses, ensuring users can make informed decisions.

+The combination of these technologies delivers an intuitive and efficient platform for personalized learning.

-🔧 Features
+## Features
-Advanced Course Matching
-Powered by the mxbai-embed-large:latest embedding model to provide precise and relevant course recommendations based on user input.

-Summarized Insights
-Integrated with Llama 3.1, the app generates concise summaries of recommended courses and offers personalized suggestions to guide users in their learning journey.

-Real Data Integration
-Uses Coursera.csv as demonstration data to showcase real-world course options.

-🛠️ Tech Stack
-Framework: Flask – lightweight and flexible web framework for Python.
-Embedding Model: mxbai-embed-large – for course similarity analysis.
-Summarization Model: Llama 3.1 – for generating tailored course summaries and recommendations.
+- User-friendly form to input problems and learning goals
+- Dropdown menu to select the department
+- Displays top 5 recommended courses based on user input

 ## Requirements